 Another prostate condition – one which primarily affects men under the age of 50 – is prostatitis.
 Prostatitis is a bacterial infection of the prostate, which can lead to painful urination, difficulty urinating and pain in the lower back, groin area or testicles.
 Prostatitis can be treated effectively with antibiotics.
 Like BPH, prostatitis has not been shown to cause or be a result of prostate cancer.

-There is a lot of advertising out there promising men they will feel younger, stronger and more vigorous is they undergo testosterone therapy.
+A lot of advertising from various online marketers and “men’s health clinics” promise men they will feel younger, stronger and more vigorous simply by undergoing testosterone therapy.
 The truth is, it’s probably not that simple.

 Testosterone is an important hormone, present in both men and women.
 In men, testosterone is produced in the testicles and helps to regulate a number of physiological functions, including hair growth, red blood cell count, bone density, muscle mass, fat distribution, sex drive and more.

 Testosterone levels are at their highest in adolescence and early adulthood and gradually decrease over time.
-So while a man will have a lower testosterone level at age 55 than when he was 25, that does not mean he has an abnormally low testosterone level.
+So while a man will have a lower testosterone level at age 55 than when he was 25, that does not necessarily mean his testosterone level is “too low.”

 If you’re concerned about your testosterone levels, your physician can order a simple blood test that will determine what your levels are.
 In the event that testosterone levels are abnormally low due to a condition known as hypogonadism, your physician may recommend testosterone therapy as a treatment.